Troublesome Sedge

 Carex molesta

-family (Cyperaceae)
+Sedge family (Cyperaceae)

-Description: This native perennial sedge is 12½' tall, consisting of a dense tuft of leafy culms.
-Both fertile and some infertile shoots are present; the latter have more leaves.
-Each fertile culm is erect to ascending; it has 2-3 alternate leaves along the lower 1/3 of its length (also dried remnants of older leaves).
-The stiff slender culms are light to medium green, glabrous, and 3-angled.
-The leaf blades of fertile shoots are about 4-8" long and up to 3 mm. across; blades of vegetative shoots are somewhat longer.
-The typical blade is ascending at the base and curves outward toward the middle; it is light to medium green, glabrous, channeled along the middle, and rough-textured along its margins.
-The sheaths are tight and hairless; the inner side of
+Description: This perennial sedge is 1–2½' tall, consisting of a tuft of leafy culms.
+Both fertile and infertile shoots are present; the latter have more leaves.
+Each fertile culm is erect to ascending; it has 2-3 alternate leaves along the lower one-third of its length (also dried remnants of older leaves).
+The culms are light to medium green, glabrous, 3-angled, and rather stiff.
+The leaf blades of fertile shoots are about 4-8" long and up to 3 mm. across; the leaf blades of infertile shoots are somewhat longer.
+These leaf blades are ascending to arching and channeled along their midveins; they are light to medium green, glabrous, and rough-textured (scabrous) along their margins.
+The leaf sheaths are tight and hairless; the inner side of each sheath is membranous, while the outer 2 sides are light to medium green and longitudinally veined.
+Each fertile culm terminates in a strongly exerted inflorescence consisting of 2-4 sessile spikelets; these spikelets are clustered closely together (collectively spanning about 1.5–2.5 cm. in length).
+Individual spikelets are 7-9 mm. long, 6-7 mm. across, and globoid-ovoid in outline; both the bottoms and apices of these spikelets are well-rounded.
+Each spikelet consists of a dense cluster of widely spreading to ascending perigynia and scales.
+The beaks of the perigynia provide these spikelets with a prickly appearance.
+Most florets in a spikelet are female (pistillate), although some florets toward the bottom are male (staminate).

-each sheath is membranous, while the outer 2 sides are light to medium green and longitudinally veined.
-Each fertile culm terminates in an inflorescence consisting of 2-4 sessile spikelets; these spikelets are clustered closely together (collectively spanning about 1½2½ cm. in length).
-Each spikelet is 7-9 mm. long and 6-7 mm. across; it is globoid-ovoid in shape, consisting of a dense cluster of widely spreading to ascending perigynia and scales.
-Most florets are female, although some toward the bottom are male.
-Both the bottom and apex of each spikelet is well-rounded.
-Each perigynium is 3.54.5 mm. long and 2.02.5 mm. across; it is ovoid with a long beak, rounded at the bottom, flattened (plano-convex), and membranous along its margins.
-There are several longitudinal veins on the outer surface, while the inner surface has a few fine veins that are difficult to see.
+The perigynia are 3.5–4.5 mm. long and 2.0–2.5 mm. across; they are flattened-ovoid with a long beak, rounded at the bottom, narrowly membranous (winged) along their margins, and glabrous.
+There are several longitudinal veins on the outer surface of each perigynium, while the inner surface has a few fine veins that are difficult to see.
 Immature perigynia are whitish green, while mature perigynia become brown.
 The pistillate scales are shorter than the perigynia and lanceolate-oblong in shape; each of these scales is green-veined in the middle and broadly membranous along the margins.
 The bracts of the inflorescence are scale-like or absent.
-The blooming period occurs during the late spring.
-The achene-bearing perigynia are blown about by the wind or float on water, thereby distributing the achenes to new locations.
-Each small achene is about 1.5 mm. long, 1.0 mm. across, lenticular (ovoid & flattened), and usually with a small point at the bottom.
-The root system is fibrous and short-rhizomatous.
+The blooming period occurs during the late spring, lasting about 1-2 weeks for a colony of plants.
+The florets are cross-pollinated by the wind.
+Afterwards, the perigynia disarticulate from their spikelets; they can be blown about by the wind or float on water, distributing the achenes to new locations.
+The achenes are about 1.5 mm. long, 1.0 mm. across, ovoid in shape, and somewhat flattened; their bottoms are usually apiculate (ending abruptly to a small distinct point).
+The root system is fibrous and rhizomatous.

-Cultivation: The preference is full or partial sun and wet to mesic conditions.
-This sedge adapts to soil containing loam or clay-loam; in open areas, it is slightly aggressive and weedy in open situations.
+Cultivation: The preference is full to partial sun, wet to mesic conditions, and soil containing loam or clay-loam.
+In open situations with exposed topsoil, this sedge is slightly aggressive and weedy.

 Photographic Location: A seasonal wetland at Judge Webber Park in Urbana, Illinois.